 In your search queries, do you ever see events with photos or videos that have snippets below?
 These web pages are using schema to give a richer experience to their user.
 By using microdata, Google can understand what your content is.
 It enables special features and enhancements in displaying your webpage.
 Your webpage looks better in search results with images, star ratings, and other features, and it puts you higher in search results.
 Adding schema will improve your traffic from organic search.
 Best part—it’s free!
 The schema code is available to anyone who wants to improve the quality of their web pages in search results, at schema.org.
 You do need to understand the coding or classification of schema, but there are online generators and plugins that you can use to generate schema without understanding code.
 Providing content that is relevant to a user’s query gives the audience a more satisfying experience.
 To create your schema code, you can use Google’s Structured Data Markup Helper.
 After you’ve added schema, be sure to test it using the Structured Data Testing Tool.
 This tool will let you know if you have any errors to correct.

 If you’re using WordPress for your theatre website, several plugins can generate the right code for your site.
 There are also online schema generators that can assist you.
 Don’t understand coding?
 No worries.
-Here is a useful schema generator on SEO chat that will do your mark-up for you.
+You can use plugins like Yoast to help you.

 Schema improves search ranking and can be used for voice search.
 Voice search is fast becoming more popular with devices like Google Home and Amazon Echo.
 By using schema, you will be ahead in the curve because your website will be accessible to voice search and many theatre websites are not doing this.

 Provide Great Content